Antos99/atipera_interview/README.md

 ## Technologies

-Application was created using Java 21 and Spring Boot framework (Spring Web).
+Application was created using Java 21 and Spring Boot 3.2.2 (Spring Web).
 [MockServer](https://www.mock-server.com/), [Mockito](https://site.mockito.org/)
 and JUnit 5 were utilized for unit and integration testing.